 - Deepa is an enthusiastic motor-biker and has covered 1700 km drive in 8-days and that too in sub-zero temperatures.

 - GoSports Foundation supports her through their Para Champions Program.

-- Deepa is also a member of the working group in the formulation of 12th five-year plan (2012-2017) on Physical Education & Sports.
+- Deepa was a member of the working group in the formulation of the 12th five-year plan (2012-2017) on Physical Education & Sports.

 - Later, she became the brand ambassador for NMDC ‘Clean India’ or ‘Swachh Bharat Abhiyaan.’